Micromeles thibetica

-Griffitharia thibetica (康藏花楸), the Tibetan whitebeam, is a species of flowering plant in the family Rosaceae, native to south western China and the Himalayas.
+Micromeles thibetica (康藏花楸), the Tibetan whitebeam, is a species of flowering plant in the family Rosaceae, native to Yunnan in south-central China and possibly elsewhere in the Himalayas.
 Growing to 20 m tall by 15 m broad, it is a substantial deciduous tree.
 Like other whitebeams, the undersides of the leaves are white, giving a dramatic effect when the wind blows through them.

 The more compact cultivar 'John Mitchell' has gained the Royal Horticultural Society's Award of Garden Merit.